The Joy of Mirror Making: Parabolizing

 Once glass is polished away, it cannot be added back on.
 The only recourse is to remove all the rest of the glass.
 We are free to pick a new radius of curvature to minimize the amount of glass removed.

 I wrote a pitch lap calculator to help me design my laps.
 It's proving useful parabolizing very fast mirrors.
-And I've made a few surprising discoveries, for example, the standard 1/3 stroke with a full sized tool naturally produces an oblate ellipsoid, which can quickly and sadly become a turned down edge.
+And I've made a few surprising discoveries, for example, the standard 1/3 stroke with a full sized tool naturally produces an oblate ellipsoid.

 Should the mirror be gradually transformed from spherical to parabolic or should the mirror be divided into zones, where each zone is parabolized before continuing on, or perhaps a combination of the two approaches?
 Some spinning strategies (slightly smaller sub diameter lap slightly offset from the mirror that is spun at high speed face up call) for zonal parabolizing.
 That is, the 90% zone is parabolized, then the 80% zone and so forth, by gradually moving the freely spinning sub diameter lap inward.

-I've had good luck using the parabolize the entire mirror gradually approach.
+I've had good luck using the 'gradually parabolize the entire mirror' approach.
 Here we want nearly straight Ronchi bands indicating smooth parabolas at each stage (40, 60, 75, 85, 90, 95, 100 percent correction).

 Remember that you only really need know the worse defect and if the mirror is getting better or worse.
 Don't become sidetracked into obsessively measuring the amount of deformity.
 It does not matter - it has to be removed.
-That's a beauty of qualitative tests the Ronchi test.
-You can see instantly the major defect and if its getting better or worse.
+Use a quick test that qualitatively shows if the defect is getting better or worse.
+I developed my Ronchi Calc expressily for this purpose.

 It's not only learning what to do and why it works, but it is also learning what to pay attention to and what to ignore.
-Watching an experienced mirror maker deftly go through the motions may leave you with the impression of casualness but believe me; it's all carefully thought through and controlled.
+Watching an experienced mirror maker deftly go through the motions with such great control may leave you with the impression of casualness even magic but believe me; it's all carefully thought through and tempered with much experience.

 Strokes and rotations should be precise with no variation.
 End at the same rotation point around the barrel as you started.
 Machines can make beautifully smooth and highly regular surfaces.
 Be like a machine.